mahdi-shafiei/tpu-recipes/training/trillium/XPK_README.md

 Trillium GKE clusters can be [created](https://cloud.google.com/tpu/docs/v6e-intro#create_an_xpk_cluster_with_multi-nic_support) and
 [deleted](https://cloud.google.com/tpu/docs/v6e-intro#delete_xpk_cluster) by following the public GCP documentation.

-> Note: in order to run the training and microbenchmarks tpu-recipes, you should not need to run sections outside of `Create an XPK cluster with multi-NIC support` when creating your cluster.
+> **_NOTE:_** in order to run the training and microbenchmarks tpu-recipes, you should not need to run sections outside of `Create an XPK cluster with multi-NIC support` when creating your cluster.
 You can skip the following sections like `Framework setup`.